Skip to main content

 3. FARM Rio captures a micro-moment

-One of Brazil’s most well-known apparel brands, FARM Rio, caters their Mother’s Day email toward last-minute holiday shoppers.
-You know the ones—the people who wait until the 11th hour to buy their gifts.
+One of Brazil’s most well-known apparel brands, FARM Rio, caters their Mother’s Day email toward last-minute holiday shoppers—the people who wait until the 11th hour to buy their gifts.

-“The ‘last day to get your orders in time for a holiday’ blast is always a good one,” says Brandon Amoroso, founder and president of Electriq.
+“The ‘last day to get your orders in time for a holiday’ blast is always a good one,” says Brandon Amoroso, Gen Z entrepreneur and ecommerce marketing expert.
 “It expresses urgency, provides transparency, and is a real, hard deadline.”

 4. Alice & Wonder promotes a holiday-themed product line